gnuton/RagBag/Docs/Kotlin.md

 // map - applies a function to a collection and returns a new collectin

-// any - Returns true if at least one element matches the given predicate.
+// any - Returns true if at least one element matches the given predicate. listOf(1,2,3,4,5).any {it > 1} // true

-// all -  Returns true if all of one element matches the given predicate.
+// all -  Returns true if all elements matche the given predicate. listOf(1,2,3,4,5).all {it > 1} // false

-// none - Returns true if none of one element matches the given predicate.
+// none - Returns true if none of the elements matche the given predicate. listOf(1,2,3,4,5).none {it > 1} // false

  // find/first/firstOrNull - Returns the first element matching the predicate listOf(1,2,-3, -4).find {it < 1} // returns -3